jokeronaldo/semantic-ui-fixed-sidebar-no-overlay/README.md

 * popup
 * dropdown

-Just extract files at the root of your project.
+Just clone or extract files at the root of your project.

 You may change directories relative to your semantic install at:
 ```